mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

 category: Interactions
 ---

 *WWDC20* is already around the corner, and we are waiting for massive changes and additions to the *SwiftUI* framework.
 It is a perfect week to wrap up the season with a post about one of the strongest sides of the *SwiftUI* framework, which is *animation*.
+Today we will learn how to build complex animations by using *VectorArithmetic* protocol.

 #### Basics
 Let's start with the basics.
 Usually, we attach the animation modifier to a view and change some state variables. *SwiftUI* docs say that animation modifier applies the given animation to all **animatable** values within this view.
 Here is a small example that animates the button on every tap.